katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Show that the PersistentVolumeClaims and the PersistentVolumes of the cluster are working.
+<b>Show that the PersistentVolumeClaims and the PersistentVolumes of the cluster are working.</b>
 </summary>
 <i>kubectl get pvc</i><div><i>kubectl get pv</i></div><div>Both should show as "Bound"</div>
 </details>

 <details>
 <summary>
-Create a busybox pod with command 'sleep 3600', and mount the PersistentVolumeClaim to '/etc/foo'.
+<b>Create a busybox pod with command 'sleep 3600', and mount the PersistentVolumeClaim to '/etc/foo'.
 Connect to the 'busybox' pod, and copy the '/etc/passwd' file to '/etc/foo'.<div>Create a second pod which is identical with the one you just created.
-Connect to it and verify that '/etc/foo' contains the 'passwd' file.</div>
+Connect to it and verify that '/etc/foo' contains the 'passwd' file.</div></b>
 </summary>
 Create a skeleton YAML file with:
 <i>kubectl run busybox --image=busybox --restart=Never -o yaml --dry-run -- /bin/sh -c 'sleep 3600' &gt; pod.yaml</i>